quicwg/base-drafts/draft-ietf-quic-transport.md

-After a spurious migration, validation of the source address will fail because the entity at the source address does not have the necessary cryptographic keys to read or respond to the PING frame that is sent to it, even if it wanted to.
+After a spurious migration, validation of the source address will fail because the entity at the source address does not have the necessary cryptographic keys to read or respond to the PATH_CHALLENGE frame that is sent to it, even if it wanted to.
 Such a spurious connection migration could result in the connection being dropped when the source address validation fails.
 This grants an attacker the ability to terminate the connection.

 Receipt of packets with higher packet numbers from the legitimate address will trigger another connection migration.
 This will cause the validation of the